vantrieuou/flask-alchemy-jwt/README.md

 * a working server using Docker and Dockerfile to run it
 * Unit tests for the server
 * Well commented code that can serve as documentation of the  system

+Once finished, please invite the following people to your repo:
+* @xavier.anguera
+* @dev1x

 Bonus points: Add a script that tests the API end-to-end that can be used as an automated regression test.